 Before uploading your data, check that your CSV file:

 Is well-formed.
 If something is not working, you can double-check this by running it through a tool like CSV Lint.
 (If you're trying to validate private data, tread carefully as CSV Lint keeps a public list of validation reports for data uploaded through a URL.)

-- Does not exceed 100 MB.
+Does not exceed 100 MB.

-- Uses a carriage return and a line feed (CRLF) for new lines.
+Uses a carriage return and a line feed (CRLF) for new lines.

-Advice for uploading surveys
+Advice for creating and uploading surveys

 You can improve both your survey completion rate and the AI analysis of your data when you:

-- Include at least one open-ended question to create comment data.
+Include at least one open-ended question to create comment data.

 For more tips on survey creation, read Keatext’s blog post on designing user-friendly surveys with text analytics.